iamtheyammer/omnibot/docs/modules.md

 Ok, so you're a big brain developer.
 And you want to write a module.
 Don't worry.
 We got you.

 Writing modules is easy.
-First, you'll specify an `init` function with one parameter: `omnibot`.
+First, you'll export an `init` function with one parameter: `omnibot`.
 The `omnibot` parameter is super useful, so we recommend you make it a global.
 Check out our boilerplate module below: